-Results indicate that the objectives of Outcome #2 could not be assessed since no students took Chem 495 in the AY 2006
+Results indicate that the objectives of Outcome #2 have been met.

 Second Means of Assessment of Outcome #2: Involvement of students in research projects allows the faculty to ascertain student achievement in the areas of work ethics, instrumentation usage, safety, problem solving, project completion abilities and the utilization of basic chemical knowledge.